Time is the Only Thing We Can Never Get Back

 And it even becomes truer the more we get older.

-But despite it being true, our actions rarely reflect with it:
+But despite it being true, most people tend to ignore it:

 • Young adults (or teenagers) prioritize meeting their parents’ expectations instead of following what they truly love.